ros2/design/articles/unique_network_flows.md

 The parameter `unique_flow` can be similarly handled with a minor difference -- the RMW implementation generates a `flow_id` internally first.

 Both DDS and non-DDS RMW implementations can trivially set fields in IP headers using existing socket API on all ROS2 platforms (Linux, Windows, MacOS).
 Generating the `flow_id` internally is a matter of implementing a simple hashing functions parameterized by exiting unique identifiers for publishers/subscribers within a node.
+A similar hashing scheme can be used by application programmers to set `flow_id` in the Network Flow QoS policy.

 ### Advantages

 Our proposal has the following advantages:

 - Easy to use: Application developers are only required to decide if unique flow identifiers for publishers/subscribers are necessary.
-If yes, they can supply the unique identifiers themselves, or obtain it from external components, or delegate unique identifier generation to the RMW implementation.
+If yes, they can easily generate the unique identifiers themselves, or obtain it from external components, or delegate unique identifier generation to the RMW implementation.
 - Light-weight implementation: Both non-DDS and DDS RMW can implement the required support conveniently with negligible impact on performance.
-- Network-agnostic: No particular network is targeted, respecting ROS2 design preferences.
+- Network-agnostic: No particular network is preferred, respecting ROS2 design preferences.
 - Minimum change: Introducing the *choice* of unique flow identifiers into the application layer is the minimum framework change required to obtain bespoke QoS from machine-machine network technologies such as 5G.

 ### Limitations